offbyone/ideas/content/old/general-thoughts/and-home-at-last.md

 Full o' old people, though :)

 Anyway, i post this from my fave seat in the world, the one in front of my very own computer.
-It's nice to be home at last\... or it would be, if i weren't a week behind on my classes and generally kinda lost in three of my five courses.
+It's nice to be home at last... or it would be, if i weren't a week behind on my classes and generally kinda lost in three of my five courses.

 Oh well, so be it.
 Back to the front!